angeloskath/supervised-lda/docs/site/console_applications.md

    ...:     beta = np.load(model)
    ...:     eta = np.load(model)

 # Print the contents of alpha.
-We have trained our model with 10 topics, as a
+We have trained our model with 10 topics and
-# result the shape of alpha is (10, 1)
+# subsequently the shape of alpha is (10, 1)
 In [3]: alpha
 Out[3]:
 array([[ 0.1],